Nasrat Tehsil: History

 Nasrat Tehsil was created during the British colonial period as part of the Hyderabad District in Sind Division.
-Initially, the region was part of the Sind division and played a significant role in the agricultural and administrative setup of the area.
+Initially, the region was part of the Sind Division and played a significant role in the agricultural and administrative setup of the area.
 The economy of Nasrat Tehsil during the British period was primarily based on agriculture, with local crops and trade routes being vital for the region's development.

 In 1903, Nasrat Tehsil was carved out of the larger Shadadpur and Sakrand Tehsils.
 This restructuring allowed for better administrative oversight and facilitated more localized governance.

-In 1907, the Tehsil was renamed Nawabshah in honor of Syeda Nawabshah Ali Shah, who donated 200 acres of land to the government.
+In 1907, the Tehsil was renamed Nawabshah in honor of a local land owner, Syed Nawab Ali Shah, who donated 200 acres of land to the government.
 This land was designated for the establishment of a town and a railway station when the British colonial government constructed the Hyderabad-Rohri railway line.
-Additionally, Syeda Nawabshah Ali Shah donated another 50 acres for government offices.
+Nawab Ali Shah donated another 50 acres for government offices.
 In recognition of this generous contribution, the British government renamed the Tehsil to Nawabshah.

 On 1 November 1912, Nawabshah was upgraded to District status, separating it from Hyderabad District, further solidifying its administrative importance in the region.